sgladkoff/goldpan/docs/rigora.md

 ![Properties](thumbnail_image001.png)

 If you want to have the locked content inside SDLXLIFF files displayed and available for editing, switch these flags to **YES**.

+## Key bindings

+While working with Rigora, you can use the following bound keys and shortcuts:

+- Home / End: jump to the first / last cell of the currently selected record;

+- CTRL + Home / End: jump to the first / last record of the currently open document;

+- CTRL + PgUp / PgDn: jump to the first / last record of the currently viewed document page;

+- CTRL + Up / Down / Left / Right (arrow keys): scroll the document window one row/column in the direction of the arrow;

+- CTRL + Insert: copy the contents of Source to Target in the currently selected record;